marco262/my_wiki/data/dnd/subclass/oath-of-conquest.md

 A paladin who takes this oath has the tenets of conquest seared on the upper arm.

 * ***Douse the Flame of Hope.*** It is not enough to merely defeat an enemy in battle.
-Your victory must be so overwhelming that your enemies’ will to fight is shattered forever.
+Your victory must be so overwhelming that your enemies' will to fight is shattered forever.
 A blade can end a life.
 Fear can end an empire.
 * ***Rule with an Iron Fist.*** Once you have conquered, tolerate no dissent.
 Your word is law.
 Those who obey it shall be favored.
 Those who defy it shall be punished as an example to all who might follow.
 * ***Strength Above All.*** You shall rule until a stronger one arises.
 Then you must grow mightier and meet the challenge, or fall to your own ruin.